ucn-triumf/ucndata/ucndata/docs/ucnperiod.md

 #### Notes

-as a result of this, cycles may overlap or have gaps periods are forced to not overlap and have no gaps cannot change cycle end time, but can change cycle start time
+* as a result of this, cycles may overlap or have gaps
+* periods are forced to not overlap and have no gaps
+* cannot change cycle end time, but can change cycle start time
+* this function resets all saved histgrams and hits

 #### Signature